Tam/syzy/README.md

 await fastify.listen({ port: 3000 });
 ```

-Add some routes to your `routes` directory (customisable in the plugin options).
+Add some routes to your `app` directory (customisable in the plugin options).

 ```
 ├── src
 │   ├── index.ts            # Your fastify server code
-├── routes
+├── app
 │   ├── page.twig           # Template for /
 │   ├── blog
 │   │   ├── page.twig       # Template for /blog